dozzie/seismometer-toolbox/doc/manpages/messenger.rst

    Address to receive data on. ``<addr>`` can be in one of two forms:
    ``<host>:<port>`` (bind to ``<host>`` address) or ``<port>``.

+   If unix socket is specified, it's datagram type.

    If no source was provided, messages are expected on *STDIN*.

 .. option:: --destination stdout | tcp:<host>:<port> | udp:<host>:<port> | unix:<path>

    Address to send data to.

+   If unix socket is specified, it's datagram type.

    If no destination was provided, messages are printed to *STDOUT*.